 We offer customer support through both our online account management website and our toll-free customer support number.
-Our customer support is currently provided via a third-party provider located in the Philippines, as well as our employees in the U.S. The ability to support our customers was disrupted by the onset of the COVID-19 pandemic, and may be in the future disrupted by other natural disasters, inclement weather conditions, civil unrest, strikes, acts of terrorism, breaches of data security, and other adverse events in the Philippines.
-Furthermore, as we expand our operations internationally, we will need to make significant expenditures and investments in our customer service and support to adequately address the complex needs of international customers, such as support in multiple foreign languages.
+Our customer support is currently provided via a third-party provider located in the Philippines, as well as our U.S. employees.
+The ability to support our customers may be disrupted by natural disasters, inclement weather, civil unrest, strikes, terrorism, breaches of data security, and other adverse events.
+A significant service outage may cause a high volume of customer support inquiries, and our third-party customer service center may not be able to respond to such inquiries in a timely manner, which would adversely impact our ability to deliver on our customer commitments.
 We currently offer support almost exclusively in English.
-In addition, a significant service outage may cause a high volume of customer support inquiries, and our third-party customer service center may not be able to respond to such inquiries in a timely manner.
-Industry consolidation among providers of services to us may impact our ability to obtain these services or increase our costs for these services.
+As we expand our operations internationally, we have made and will need to continue to make significant expenditures and investments in our customer service and support to adequately address the complex needs of international customers, such as support in multiple foreign languages.
+Industry consolidation among customer service providers may impact our ability to obtain these services or increase our costs for these services.